ehsaanmosadegh/MISR-roughness/README.md

 # MISR-roughness
-This repository includes programs that will estimate surface roughness from imagery data from MISR satellite.
+This repository includes programs that will calculate the surface roughness from imagery data from MISR satellite.